arangodb/docs/3.10/graphs-enterprise-graphs-management.md

 - `edgeCollectionName` (string):
   Name of edge collection.
 - `dropCollection` (bool, _optional_):
-  If true the collection will be dropped if it is not used in any other graph.
+  If true, the collection is dropped if it is not used in any other graph.
   Default: false.

 ### Examples